Eadgyth/Programming-Editor/README.md

 # Java-Programming-Editor / Eadgyth
-A coding text editor, written in Java, with a flexible setting of projects and switching between projects.
+A coding text editor, written in Java, with an easy and flexible setting up of projects.
 <p>
 The motivation is to have a coding editor that helps coding in may ways but that is at the same time easy to work with.
 It may be suited to write and test rather simple applications, may